gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/Unit.md

 so that nobody could perform an erroneous operation like `set["contoso"] = DateTime.UtcNow` which is not allowed for a set.

 Now you see this.
-The `Unit` type can be used as a parameter in generic specializations whenever your intent is to "void" a specific parameter because you do not need it.
+The `Unit` type can be used as a parameter in generic specializations whenever your intent is to "void" a specific parameter (because you do not need it).

 ## An Ideal Solution Would Be…